F.A.Q About Authorized User Tradelines

 Here are the answers in "5 tips for selecting the best tradelines":

 - Tradeline Tip 1.
-Higher credit limits and older aged tradelines correlate to bigger credit score increases.
+Higher credit limits and older aged tradelines correlate with bigger credit score increases.

 - Tradeline Tip 2.
-You should have at a bare minimum, at least 3 OPEN & POSITIVE tradelines (AKA accounts) on your credit report.
-Meaning one tradeline is NOT enough to get approved for most anything.
+You should have at least 3 OPEN & POSITIVE tradelines (AKA accounts) on your credit report to qualify for most loans.

-What documents do I need in order to purchase a tradeline?
+What documents do I need to purchase a tradeline?

-These items are necessary for identity verification, fraud prevention, and occasionally the banks will ask for these documents in order to add an authorized user to an account.
+These items are necessary for identity verification, fraud prevention, and occasionally the banks will ask for these documents to add an authorized user to an account.

 Also, please make sure to upload a payment confirmation to your order or email it to firstname.lastname@example.org once you make a payment so that you can be quickly added to the card without losing a day.